InternetumM/AsyncNet/README.md

 Protocol defined below is just an example.
 You can come up with any protocol you want implementing `IProtocolFrameDefragmenter` or just defragmentation strategies:
-* `ILengthPrefixedDefragmentationStrategy` together with predefined `LengthPrefixedDefragmenter`
+* `ILengthPrefixedDefragmentationStrategy` and put it into predefined `LengthPrefixedDefragmenter`
-* `IMixedDefragmentationStrategy` together with predefined `MixedDefragmenter`
+* `IMixedDefragmentationStrategy` and put it into predefined `MixedDefragmenter`

 #### Deframing (defragmnetation)
 Let's start with defragmentation (deframing) strategy: